mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   The air had picked up and become colder than before.
 Kip considered telling Casra about the obstruction of Ara, and the oncoming ice age.
 He had been keeping it a secret from these people for so long, but he could never find a good time to bring it up - it would only get in the way. *Mel...
 What ire does your day bring?
 Will you take me back?*

-  Linyu emerged with a small circular trinket and a handful of bright blue sea plants - a color exactly matching the glowing lines the Shadesteaders marked themselves with.
+  Linyu emerged with a small circular trinket and a handful of bright blue sea plants - a color exactly matching the glowing lines that Setre had marked herself with.
 The trinket was a ring of coiled copper with a few beads attached to it and a another smaller coil with a large bead in the middle of it.
 It smaller than he imagined - not the huge metal monstrosities he had imagined them to be.
 Thi handed the listener to Kip and then went to hae mother to spread the plants all around the tree.

   "That must be where the lines-"